sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## EmailOutput
+To install with pip, run `pip install opsbox-email-output`.
+To install with UV, run `uv add opsbox-email-output`

 ### Overview
 The EmailOutput plugin sends out email notifications based on check results, ensuring that relevant stakeholders are informed in a timely manner.